mtgibbs/FontAwesome3to4/README.md

 EXCLUDE_FILTERS=font-awesome, Generated., Designer., jquery, jqplot
 ```

 Each parameter can be a comma-delimited list.
-So

 ####PROJECT_PATHS